 - Spectators will be allowed only in a specially cordoned off area running down the middle of the tournament room.
 No spectators will be allowed inside the area where players are competing.

-- Spectators are not allowed to speak to players, or vice versa, while games are in progress.
+- Spectators are not allowed to speak to players, or vice versa, while games are in progress outside of the presence of a tournament official.

-- Spectators are not allowed to bring beverages into the playing area.
+- Spectators are not allowed to open beverages in the playing area.

 - Before the beginning of the tournament, all players should check in at the registration desk to confirm their arrival at the event.
 Players will receive a packet with information relevant to the tournament.